mahdi-khosravi-sh/mahdi-khosravi-sh/README.md

 Programming is very attractive to me and I try to improve myself in this field day by day. <b> I do not compete with anyone but my own past.</b>😊

 - 👀 I’m interested in android development
-- :books: I’m currently learning Kotlin
+- :books: I’m currently learning Laravel
-- ⚙️ I use daily: .kt, .java, .xml, .svg, .png, .php
+- ⚙️ I use daily: .kt, .java, .php, .xml, .htm, .js, .css, .svg
 - ❤️ Open Source Software

 <details>